jimdigriz/bratwurst/board/ar7/wag54g/README.md

 ## Serial Cable

-The best serial port mod I have seen, and the one I use, is by placing a standard stereo 3.5mm headphone jack onto the front leg of the box, as a hint, when making the hole, try to put it as high up as you can on the leg otherwise the headphone socket will make contact with the board and cause problems.
+The best serial port mod I have seen, and the one I use, is by placing a standard stereo 3.5mm headphone jack onto the front leg of the box.
+A top tip is when making the hole, try to put it as high up as you can on the leg otherwise the headphone socket will make contact with the board and cause problems.

 ![Headphone Jack As a Serial Port](http://duff.dk/wrt54gs/pics/Reuter_complete.jpg "Headphone Jack As a Serial Port").